WELL, THAT DIDN’T GO AS PLANNED - THE CHICKEN COOP AREA

 Because one of the trusses was destroyed in the fall, the decision was to shorten the chicken coop by a foot and a half to leave an overhang that we’re calling a porch.

-HERE’S A LOOK AT THE OLD CHICKEN COOP BEFORE THE CRUMBLE
+A LOOK AT THE OLD COOP BEFORE IT CRUMBLED

-As for the chicken playground area that everyone loved on our old chicken coop, I saved it.
+As for the chicken playground area that everyone loved on our old chicken coop, I was able to save that too!

 THE NEW CHICKEN COOP EXTERIOR